burlster1980/arupcodev060/content/arup-pages/services/digital-revamp/digital-asset-management-v2.md

 	<section class="container" id="digital-twin">
         <div class="rich-text">
             <div class="reveal rich-text__content">
-            	<h2>Turning your data into value</h2>
+            	<h2>Business intelligence and visualisation: turning your data into value</h2>
                 <P>
-            		Once we've identified potential sources of data, we help clients to unify and translate raw data into valuable business intelligence, which in turn, helps you extract increased value from your asset.
+            		We help clients to unify and translate raw data into valuable business intelligence, which in turn, helps you extract increased value from your asset.
             	</P>
             	<!--<p>
             		We achieve this through harnessing a range of skills and expertise - from data analysis to software development - that allows us to create solutions shaped to clients' needs.